 If a condition on your property violates the local zoning laws of Enterprise, Alabama, there are a few different solutions.

 First of all, and most simply, the owner could just fix the violation.
 If the violation isn't very considerable, and fixing it wouldn't cost very much, this is probably the best and easiest option.

 Of course, simply fixing a zoning violation isn't always modest or easy, and may interfere with your planned use of your property.
 For example, you might have just undertaken a considerable remodeling of your home, and later found out that some small part of it technically doesn't conform to Enterprise, Alabama's zoning laws.
 If this happens to you, you can apply to your local zoning board for what's known as a "variance."
 This is simply a decree by the zoning board that the particular rule your property violates no longer applies.
 The Supreme Court has held that local zoning boards have to grant variances when the violation is extremely minor, and enforcing the ordinance would be unduly burdensome and not in the public interest.

 You are also protected if your land is currently in full compliance with local zoning regulations, but the area where your land sits is re-zoned, and your property is suddenly not in compliance with the new zoning regulations.
 Typically, these new regulations cannot be used to force you to change existing conditions on your property.
 No laws can be applied retroactively, under the U.S. Constitution.
 Of course, if you make any improvements on your land after the law changes, you'll have to comply with the new law.

-How Can a Enterprise, Alabama Attorney Help?
+What Can A Enterprise, Alabama Attorney Do?